Nicoolodion/isthisnotpossible_CG/README.md

 - **/new-games-add <Name of the Game> <Reason>**: Adds a new game with a reason. users with `@uploader` or `@admin` roles directly add it to the list. `@team` adds it to pending.
 - **/review-games**: Lists pending games and provides options to approve or remove them.
 Requires `@admin` or `@uploader` role for access.
 - **/delete-games <Name of the Game>**: Deletes a game in the list.
 Requires `@admin` or `@uploader` role for access.
+- **/checksteam <Name of the Game>**: Either automaticly adds the top 50 Games of Steam to the pending list or adds specified games by either inputting a URl or A SteamID.
+Requires `@admin` or `@uploader` role for access.

 ## Running the Bot